GowthamEswaramoorthy/mvc-to-headless/README.md

 > For the _Products_ page to work, you'll also need to _Populate Solr Managed Schema_ and rebuild indexes from the Control Panel.
 You may also need to `docker-compose restart cd` due to workaround an issue with the Solr schema cache on CD.ad

-You should now be able to view the Basic Company site at https://www.basic-company-unicorn.localhost.
+You should now be able to view the Basic Company site at https://www.basic-company-unicorn.localhost and Next JS Rendering Host at https://rendering.basic-company-unicorn.localhost

 ## Stop Sitecore